-Interviewing is the most essential and also the most stressful part of the job search.
+Whether or not you are a cancer survivor, interviewing is the most essential and often the most stressful part of the job search.
 Below are some tips to help you through the process.
 Download all the tips here, and for more on interviewing check out Cancer and Careers’ Interview Cheat Sheet and Mock Interview One-Sheet.

 Use the Three-C’s method for interviewing: